merolemay/DnDHistoryGenerator/README.md

 ![Project Logo](https://logos-world.net/wp-content/uploads/2021/12/DnD-Logo.png)

-This project aims to develop an interactive story generator using Python and Pyformlang.
-The project will leverage regular expressions, automata, finite state transducers, and context-free grammars to facilitate user interaction and generate various aspects of the story.
+This project aims to develop an interactive story generator for Dungeons & Dragons adventures using Python and Pyformlang.
+The project will leverage regular expressions, automata, finite state transducers, and context-free grammars to facilitate user interaction and generate various aspects of the D&D story.

 ## Table of Contents